logo

 Morning Consult Logo

-• Voters are 14 points more likely to say they’ve heard something negative about Trump than positive over the past week, his best net buzz rating in weeks.
+• Voters are 22 points more likely to say they’ve heard something negative about Trump than positive over the past week, marking a worsening in buzz since earlier this month.

 • Though Republicans in Congress enjoyed a narrow buzz advantage over congressional Democrats between the November elections and the opening months of the second Trump presidency, the inverse has been true more often than not since late March.